PeterMarshall29/book1/jupyternotebooks/input_and_output.md

     return 0;
 }
 ````
-The `getline()` function takes two arguments - The name of the input stream and the name of the string to write to, i.e `getline(stream, variable);`.
+The `getline()` function takes two arguments - The name of the input stream and the name of the string to write to, i.e. `getline(stream, variable);`.
 `````{code_example-end}
 `````

 ## Using `std::cout` with `<vector>`

-If indexing into a vector is inconvenient, another option is to overload the insertion operator `<<` using a template to accomodate the variety of types accepted by `vector`.
+If indexing into a vector is inconvenient, another option is to overload the insertion operator `<<` using a template to accommodate the variety of types accepted by `vector`.

 This is most likely beyond the scope of this module, but to demonstrate the possibility....